alkmei/fake-overflow/README.md

 ```shell
 npm test
 ```
+Warning: You will need to reset the database after running.

 ## Team Member 1 Contribution - Alvin
 - Design for navbar, sidebar, and welcome, login, registration, answers pages